Construction and Vertical Extension Anticipated at 1501 Fairmount Avenue in Fairmount, Lower North Philadelphia

 1501 Fairmount Avenue.
 Photo by Jamie Meller.
 April 20221501 Fairmount Avenue.
 Photo by Jamie Meller.
 April 2022

-Last September, Philly YIMBY reported that permits have been issued for the construction of a four-story-story, 20-unit addition and vertical addition to a prewar Art Deco commercial building at 1501 Fairmount Avenue in Fairmount, Lower North Philadelphia.
+Last September, Philly YIMBY reported that permits have been issued for the construction of a four-story, 20-unit addition and vertical extension to a prewar Art Deco commercial building at 1501 Fairmount Avenue in Fairmount, Lower North Philadelphia.
 More than half a year later, our visit revealed no construction progress at the development.
 Designed by Harman Deutsch Ohler Architecture, the development will add 20,558 square feet of space to the existing building, boosting the total area to 26,025 square feet.
 The project, which is also known under the address of 1501-05 Fairmount Avenue, will feature 5,467 square feet of commercial space, elevator service, roof decks, parking for seven bicycles, and full sprinkling.
 Permits list Construct Design Corp.
 Inc. as the contractor and a construction cost of $2.7 million.

 1501 Fairmount Avenue.
 Photo by Jamie Meller.
 April 2022